aaurdanet/Sneaky-Snake/README.md

-Sneaky Snake
+Sneaky Snake Game

-Sneaky Snake is a classic Snake game implemented in Python using the Turtle module.
-Overview

-Sneaky Snake is a simple and addictive game where players control a snake that grows in length as it eats food items.
-The goal is to guide the snake to consume as much food as possible without colliding with the walls of the game area or with its own tail.
+Welcome to Sneaky Snake!
+This is a simple yet addictive game where you control a snake to eat food and grow longer.
+Be careful not to run into the walls or your own tail, or it's game over!
-Key Features:

-  Snake Movement: Players control the direction of the snake using the arrow keys.
-  Food Items: Food items randomly appear on the game screen, and the snake grows longer each time it eats one.
-  Score Tracking: The game keeps track of the player's score, increasing it each time the snake eats food.
-  Game Over: The game ends if the snake collides with the walls or with itself.
-A "Game Over" message is displayed, along with the final score.

 How to Play:

-  Run the game using python main.py.
-  Control the snake's movement using the arrow keys.
+  Use the arrow keys (Up, Down, Left, Right) to control the direction of the snake.
-  Guide the snake to eat as much food as possible without colliding with obstacles.
+  Guide the snake to eat the colored food dots that appear on the screen.
-  Try to achieve the highest score before the game ends.
+  Each time the snake eats food, it will grow longer and you'll earn points.
+  Avoid running into the walls or the snake's own tail, as this will end the game.

+Features:

+  Scoreboard: Keep track of your current score and highest score achieved.
+  Game Over: When the snake collides with the wall or itself, the game ends, and you can restart by closing the window and rerunning the code.

+Code Structure:

+  snake.py: Contains the Snake class responsible for controlling the snake's movement and behavior. food.py: Defines the Food class to manage the appearance and refreshment of food items on the screen. scoreboard.py: Implements the Scoreboard class to display and update scores during gameplay. data.txt: Stores the highest score achieved by the player.

+Requirements:

+  Python 3.x
+  Turtle module